shwetarkadam/letters/index.md

 OR **should I keep it session based?** But then I will have to keep the session alive for ever doesn't seem like a good approach.

-ALSO **should remind myself to read and understand background sync more for my tool.**

 ## SMS messages or push notifications to myself.
 *7 February ,2022,Monday @11:45 am*